SteamDatabase/SalienCheat/README.md

 2. Extract the contents of this script to the same folder
 3. Run the script: `php cheat.php`

+You can also provide token directly in CLI, to ease running multiple accounts: `php cheat.php aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa`

 ## Python

 0. (optional) Setup virtual env: `virtualenv env && source env/bin/activate`